Stair lift: Wheelchair vertical platform stair lifts

 Vertical platform lifts come under the general definition of a stair lift and are usually of a much heavier construction than a domestic stair lift due to the fact they are going to transport a wheelchair or scooter and the person.

 Most platform stair lifts are used in public access buildings or inside and outside private homes.

 The platform is large enough to accommodate a wheelchair or scooter and its user, and may have folding edge flaps which drop down and act as ramps to allow for variations in floor levels.
 These flaps also prevent the wheelchair from going over the edge of the platform.

 The rails are, necessarily, of heavy construction to support the load and the drive system is usually accommodated within a tubular section rail or aluminum extrusion.
 Some models have steel cables inside the tube, others have chains; yet others may use a rack and pinion system.

 Many wheelchair platform stairlifts are designed and built to order.
 Others may comprise a standard platform and carriage, with the only special requirement being the length of rails or tracks.

 Some stair lift chairs can also be moved and used as indoor wheelchairs.

 Outdoor stair lifts

+Weather-resistant outdoor stair lifts installed at Drifter's Wharf in Gosford, New South Wales.

 Outdoor stair lifts are available for straight and curved staircases.
 They operate similar to indoor stair lifts but include weather-resistant features to help the unit withstand extreme harsh temperatures and weather conditions.
 Most often, outdoor stair lifts are used on staircases for decks, home entryways or lake access.